aazard/CS50x_2022/project/Python-Search-Engine/README.md

 I would like to thank the CS50 team, this was great!

-I just want to say THANK YOU! this is a fantastic course!
-I live on the strategy side of IT, and I have wanted to learn more about computer science for quite some time.
+I just want to say THANK YOU!

+This is a fantastic course!
+I live on the hardware/support side of IT, and I have wanted to learn more about computer science for quite some time.
 I enjoy building things in general, so I took on woodworking, among other hobbies.
 The feeling that I get to make something from scratch gives me a sense of fulfillment, which is why I have always been passionate about programming.

 However, researching the subject, I have always come up against boot camps and a massive information overload.
 Until you came along!!!!